Julieta11/crossmint-megaverse/README.md

 ```bash
 npm install
 ```
-This ensures that all required packages and modules are properly installed.

 3. Set up Docker Environment:
 Set up the Docker environment for containerized execution.
 Ensure Docker is installed on your machine and run the following command to build the Docker image: